 Study abroad.
 Students in the College's Study Abroad Program may use some of their study abroad credits to substitute for related courses in the major.
 With regard to particular courses, the student should consult with the coordinator for the major.
 For information about the College's Study Abroad Program, contact Ms. Maureen Brady Coyle (212.484.1339, email@example.com).

 Additional Information.
 Students who enrolled for the first time at the College or changed to this major in September 2012 or thereafter must complete the major in the form presented here.
 Students who enrolled prior to that date may choose the form shown here or the earlier version of the major.
-An earlier version of the major can be found by checking the Undergraduate Bulletin that was in effect at the time of your arrival at the college.
+A copy of the earlier version may be obtained in the 2011-2012 Undergraduate Bulletin, available at http://johnjay.jjay.cuny.edu/bulletins/undergraduatebulletin20112012.pdf.

 Subtotal: 21 credits